google/android-fhir/README.md

 The repository is organised into two main libraries, *core* and *structured data capture* as well as sample demo applications for each (see sample applications).

 ### Core library:
-This is the main SDK library providing core functionality required for use cases that require a mobile based clinical data repository using FHIR.
-This is currently in active development with a planned alpha release for later this year.
-We are actively seeking contributions from the community.
-To contribute [see the board here](https://github.com/google/android-fhir/projects/6)
+This is the main library for building a mobile based clinical data repository using FHIR.
+It provides:
+- SQLite database for FHIR resources
+- APIs for accessing (create, read, update, and delete) FHIR resources in the database
+- APIs for searching FHIR resources in the database

 ### Structured data capture:
 The goal of this library is to implement the FHIR SDC specification on Android.
 A common use case that the SDC Library supports is the ability to translate a FHIR Questionnaire into a data capture fragment which can capture user input (via form controls) generating a QuestionnaireResponse resource.